Turini e Milano

 Turin, a quaint town of Northern Italy with small-town vibes, but still one holds some of the best tourist attractions in Italy unknown to most.

-Prior to my trip, I had no idea about this town and the many gems it holds, not to mention the difference in the taste of gelato and pasta offered.
+Prior to my trip, I had no idea about this town and the many gems it holds, not to mention the difference in the taste of gelato and pasta.
+Just wow.
+The gelato was creamier, the pasta was rich but light, and both so intense with flavor.

 The first thing we did was check into our hotel, unpack, and then we were on our way to find lunch.
 We asked the man working at the front desk where he would eat around here and he recommended a locally owned restaurant, Slurp.

-We shared a meat+cheese board, some wine and I got Spaghetti Carbonara.
-Mmmm, I'm beginning to miss Italy.
+We shared a meat+cheese board, some wine, and I got Spaghetti Carbonara.
+Mmmm, I'm getting hungry again.

 After our usual pasta meal, we went to Museo Egizio, an Egyptian Museum that holds one of the largest collections of Egyptian Artifacts.
 At first, I was skeptical of how much I would enjoy this museum, but I ended up loving it.

-It was so interesting and had so many artifacts that I had to look in every exhibit room.
+It was so interesting and had so many different artifacts.
+You really had to look in every nook and cranny of every exhibit room, or you'd miss something.
 Even their large collection of mummified people...
-I decided to not include those pictures because they give me heebie-jeebies.
+I decided to not include those pictures because they give me heebie-jeebies and I don't want any bad juju.

-*Friendly hint that's been passed on from many Italians.
-If the gelato looks over the top, extremely fluffy and has a big show going on, it will be good BUT not as good as a place serving gelato from a tin.
+*Friendly hint that's been passed on to me, from many Italians.
+If the gelato looks over the top, extremely fluffy, and has a big show going on, it will be good BUT not as good as a place serving gelato from a tin.
 I mean you'll be in Italy, so Gelato is Gelato and Gelato is good.
-However, if you are aiming for the best gelato of your life... most likely it will come from the tin. *
+However, if you are aiming to try the best gelato of your life it will most likely be served from a covered tin. *

 When we got back, my two roommates and I, all squeezed into the petite two-person hotel room.
 Sneaking around our "teachers" and somehow getting an extra bed into the room.
 What can I say, we're travel buddies, we didn't like to be separated.